 English, Espanol, Francais, German, Italian, Russian

-A two day trip from Hurghada to Cairo and Luxor.
-This private tour includes a domestic air flight from Hurghada to Cairo and all pick-up services will be with our air-conditioned vehicles at your requested location, and drop off at your requested location.
-The tour also provides Entry Fees + Taxes Services, Tour Guides with an experience of 15+ years, lunch meals, and water during the tours.
+A day trip from Hurghada to Luxor.
+All pick-up services in this private tour will be with our air-conditioned vehicles at your requested location, and drop off at your requested location.
+The tour also provides Entry Fees + Taxes Services, Tour Guides with an experience of 15+ years, lunch, and water and snacks during the tours.

-One of GEM Explore's representatives will be waiting to pick you up from the train station when you arrive in Luxor.
-You'll cross to the east bank, where you'll have an excursion to some of Luxor's temples including Karnak.
+In the morning, you will be picked up from your hotel in Hurghada to start your road trip to Luxor.
+You'll cross to the east bank, where you'll start your journey with an excursion to some of Luxor's temples including Karnak.
 Karnak remains the most remarkable religious complex ever built on earth.
 Its 250 acres of temples and chapels, obelisks, columns, and statues were built over 2,000 years.
 It visualizes Egyptian art and architecture into a great historical monument of stone.
 Then, you'll go to one of Luxor's primary temples; the Luxor temple.
 To the rear of the temple are chapels built by Amenhotep III of the 18th Dynasty, and Alexander.
 Other parts of the temple were built by Tutankhamun and Ramesses II.
 During the Roman era, the temple and its surroundings were a legionary fortress and the home of the Roman government in the area.

 After lunch, you'll visit The Colossi of Memnon.
 They are two massive stone statues of the Pharaoh Amenhotep III, who reigned in Egypt during the Eighteenth Dynasty of Egypt.
 Since 1350 BCE, they have stood in the Theban Necropolis, located west of the River Nile from the modern city of Luxor.